-Line 18-Enter any carryover of contributions that you were not able to deduct in an earlier year because they exceeded your adjusted gross income limit.
+Line 19-Enter any carryover of contributions that you were not able to deduct in an earlier year because they exceeded your adjusted gross income limit.
 See federal Publication 526 for details on how to figure your carryover.

-Lines 20 through 22-Casualty and Theft Losses
+Line 21-Casualty and Theft Losses

-Line 20-Enter casualty or theft losses of property that is not trade, business, rent or royalty property.
+Enter casualty or theft losses of property that is not trade, business, rent or royalty property.
 Attach federal Form 4684, Casualties and Thefts, or a similar statement to figure your loss.